No booking fees on the app

 Manchester to Glasgow train timetable

-The journey from Manchester to Glasgow on the fastest train in 3h 5m, usually 3h 22m.
-Each day, 20 trains leave from Manchester, starting at 02:52 and ending at 21:45.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Manchester to Glasgow, take the fastest train in 3h 5m, typically 3h 17m.
+Daily, 26 trains depart from Manchester, with the first at 04:57 and the last at 20:39.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 DepartsArrivesOperator